Note: This story was written after The Dream. One would much better relate to this story after reading The Dream first.

 But now the highway was beautifully maintained, and unless you knew the history, would never guess the logs were there.

 Before he realized where he was, Gil heard Al let off the throttle and start downshifting the big rig.
-The exhaust brake referred to as the "Jake" rumble as Al used it to slow the loaded rig, double clutching as he downshifted through the gears.
-Finally coming to a stop at the bridge.
+The exhaust brake referred to as the "Jake" grumbled noisily echoing back from the woods as Al used it to slow the loaded rig.
+Double clutching, he downshifted through the gears.
+The big rig slowly came to a stop at the bridge.

 "Will do," Gil responded as he made ready his bag of munchies and suitcase.
 "Thanks Al for giving me a hand.
 I really appreciate it."